deanhiller/webpieces/webserver/README.md

 # webpieces

+-Djavax.net.debug=ssl:handshake:verbose:keymanager:trustmanager -Djava.security.debug=access:stack

+fix in-memory database in twitter DC so plugin works in production if desired!!!...hmmm, that one is tough without a loop back tunnel port fix install ssl cert in twitter land so it works in twitter DC AND in production if desired!! modify @backend/secure/loggedinhome to have Document Home(instead of Document) and replace the existing Document Home with Html/Tag QuickRef do we want the extra SSLEngineFromStorage..perhaps hide it in WebSSLEngine? combine BOTH backendSSLEngineFactory AND backendAddress into it's own object for better clarity .........rework RouterConfig to have addNeedsSimpleStorage chaining...it's cleaner

+add better parsing of flags after the Map so that arguments can be documented from plugins????
+How to discover and print out help cleanly??
+1. optional args with default(default can be null)
+2. required args
+3. extra args that clearly are NOT part of this program should fail and not start the server to keep command line args clean

+File 2 tickets on slf4j alpha.
+1. %{caller} not working and 2. groovy not working and block that on the groovy not working in some other project?

 REVISIT if still exist:see exceptions.log as well as POST /quitquitquit and immediately close socket ends in internal error though it was in process of sending notfound

 * Documentation on EACH html field